 Airports: Queen Alia International Airport: The Kingdom’s main gateway, about 40 minutes away from the city center.
 It has ATMs, currency exchange counters, luggage services, a post office, and even Car-rental agencies.
-In the departure, there is a Duty-free market that includes Dead Sea products, Arabian desserts, and many other products.
-Our representative will be at the airport to meet and assist you, our driver will drive you to your hotel or whatever your tour consists of.
+There is a Duty-free market that includes Dead Sea products, Arabian desserts, and many other products in the departure.
+Our representative will be at the airport to meet and assist you, and our driver will drive you to your hotel or whatever your tour consists of.

 Aqaba International Airport: Where occasional charter flights from Europe stop.

-Land: Via King Hussein Bridge (Allenby) – located in the southern Jordan Valley near the city of Jericho, and connects the West Bank with Jordan.
-Via Sheikh Hussein – Sheikh Hussein crossing at North Border which is 90 km away from Amman.
+Land: Via King Hussein Bridge (Allenby) is located in the southern Jordan Valley near Jericho, and connects the West Bank with Jordan.
+Via Sheikh Hussein – Sheikh Hussein crossing at North Border, which is 90 km away from Amman.
 It is located in the north, close to Lake Tiberias (Sea of Galilee).
 Via Araba Border (Yitzhak Rabin) – Wadi Araba Crossing/South Border, located in the south, 324 km away from Amman, connecting the two Red Sea resorts of Eilat and Aqaba.
 Seas: from Aqaba, Jordan’s only port on the red sea for every international cruise lines.
-As Jordan has no land borders with Egypt, the journey involves a short boat ride from either Nuweiba or Taba to Aqaba or vice-versa.
+Jordan has no land borders with Egypt.
+The journey involves a short boat ride from either Nuweiba or Taba to Aqaba or vice-versa.

-The Royal Jordanian: (www.rj.com) is Jordan’s national airline, which was named one of the top 10 safest airlines in the world in 2013 by AirlineRatings.com, the world’s best one-stop airline safety, and product rating review website.
+The Royal Jordanian: (www.rj.com) is Jordan’s national airline, which was named one of the top 10 safest airlines globally in 2013 by AirlineRatings.com, the world’s best one-stop airline safety and product rating review website.
 It has direct flights to most major European cities and all Middle Eastern capitals, also has flights from Amman to Aqaba twice a day.
 Flights twice daily between Amman and Aqaba.

 Jordan has excellent medical facilities and modern hospitals, especially in Amman.
-Health-care in Jordan is of a high standard and emergency treatment in public hospitals is free.
+Health-care in Jordan is of a high standard, and emergency treatment in public hospitals is free.
 Hospitals in major cities are modern and well-equipped.
-Elsewhere are also good with well-trained physicians as well, moreover, All towns have basic health centers.
-Pharmacies are easily found with a good variety of international and local medicines, pharmacists can also advise on minor health issues.
+Elsewhere are also good with well-trained physicians as well.
+Moreover, All towns have basic health centers.
+Pharmacies are easily found with a good variety of international and local medicines; pharmacists can also advise on minor health issues.
 The ambulance number in Jordan is 911.
 Contact your embassy or consulate in case of any emergency.
-Before traveling it is recommended to check your health condition as well as your government’s foreign office website for Jordan.
+Before traveling, it is recommended to check your health condition and your government’s foreign office website for Jordan.
 Traveling with Medication If you are bringing medications across any of Jordan’s borders, make sure you have them in their original clearly labeled containers, it is also recommended to have a signed and dated letter from your physician describing your medical conditions and medications.

 You are recommended to have insurance before traveling to Jordan.
-Make sure it offers direct payment to health providers in Jordan and assistance in locating the nearest source of medical help.
+Ensure it offers direct payment to health providers in Jordan and assistance in locating the nearest source of medical help.